 On Nov.
 20, 1934, Busher Jackson became the first player in the early history of the NHL to score four goals in the same period.
 He was the difference-maker in the Toronto Maple Leafs’ 5-2 win over the St. Louis Eagles by scoring four times in the third period.

-Legendary center Dave Keon became the third player in Maple Leafs history to play in 1,000 games, on Nov.
+Legendary center Dave Keon became the third player in Maple Leafs’ history to play in 1,000 games on Nov.
 20, 1974, in an 8-5 loss at the Pittsburgh Penguins.
-He had a big night in his milestone game, scoring his fifth career hat trick in the losing effort.
+In his milestone game, he had a big night, scoring his fifth career hat trick in the losing effort.

 Two Great Goalies Honored

 The Blackhawks have had a rich history of quality goaltenders throughout the decades.
 On Nov.
 20, 1988, they retired the numbers of two of the greatest netminders to ever play in the NHL.
 They sent the No. 1 of Glenn Hall and No. 35 of Tony Esposito up to the rafters of the Chicago Stadium on this night.

 Hall is second in franchise history with 618 games played, 276 wins, and 51 shutouts.
 He was the mainstay in Chicago’s net for 10 seasons and won the Stanley Cup in 1961.
 Esposito still leads the franchise in most goaltending categories, including games played (873), wins (418), and shutouts (74).
 He set an NHL rookie record with 15 shutouts during the 1969-70 season.

 On that night in 1988, the Blackhawks could have used Hall or Esposito as they were beaten 7-4 by the Vancouver Canucks.
 Darren Pang gave up seven goals on just 23 shots against.